 285. Mezzanine (1998) - Massive Attack

-After Blue Lines practically invented trip-hop in 1991, Mezzanine proved that Massive Attack had another masterpiece up their sleeve, becoming their biggest seller still to this day.
-Still featuring samples and Horace Andy's Rastafarian, volume knob guest vocals, Mezzanine is a more ambient, at times heavier, and far darker beast than Blue Lines or the proceeding Protection.
-"Angel" and "Teardrop" could be the only two songs on here and this would probably still rank this high.
+After Blue Lines practically invented trip-hop in 1991, Mezzanine proved that Massive Attack had another masterpiece up their sleeves, becoming their biggest seller to this day.
+Still featuring samples and Horace Andy's Rastafarian volume knob guest vocals, Mezzanine is a more ambient, at times heavier, and darker beast than Blue Lines or the proceeding Protection.
+"Angel" and "Teardrop" could be the only two songs on here and this would still probably rank this high.
 "Dissolved Girl" and "Black Milk" are the two other best and both feature female vocals, (the later and "Teardrop" from Cocteau Twins singer Elizabeth Fraser), which fit the band's music like double bass drumming fits death metal.

 284. Discipline (1981) - King Crimson

-Emerging after a seven-year hiatus, Robert Fripp and Bill Bruford returned, but John Wetton decided to keep his King Crimson break permanent, thus Peter Gabriel cohort and session legend Tony Levin stepped in along with Adrian Belew, who's highly unorthodox guitar playing was the perfect mirror-image to Fripp's.
-Belew also handled vocals and sounds like he's doing a David Byrne impression, hardly a bad thing.
-This and the year it was made has led many to consider Discipline to be King Crimson's answer to new wave, but that's a tad misleading.
-The instrumentals "The Sheltering Sky" and the title track, "Thela Hun Ginjeet", and "Matte Kudasai" are still the musicians communicating with their instruments taking center stage.
+Emerging after a seven-year hiatus, Robert Fripp and Bill Bruford returned, but John Wetton decided to keep his King Crimson break permanent, thus Peter Gabriel cohort and session legend Tony Levin stepped in along with Frank Zappa alumni Adrian Belew, whose unorthodox guitar playing was the perfect mirror-image to Fripp's.
+Belew also handled vocals and sounds like he is doing a David Byrne impression, hardly a bad thing.
+This and the year it was made has led many to consider Discipline to be King Crimson's answer to new wave, but that is partially misleading.
+The instrumentals "The Sheltering Sky", the title track, "Thela Hun Ginjeet" and "Matte Kudasai" still represent musicians communicating with their instruments and largely ignoring 4/4 time signatures.

-The New York, bass-less trio the Yeah Yeah Yeahs threw some stuff from their previous EP Machine into the mix here on their full-length debut Fever to Tell and it's all uniquely unified by Karen O's punk-heroine squawk and Nick Zinner's colorful guitar and keyboard playing.
-Many of the songs are wrapped up quickly and the entire band plays and sounds hard and live, making everything as exciting as it is interesting on paper.
-"Black Tongue", "Tick", the odd ballads "Maps" and "Modern Romance", "Cold Light", and one of the greatest things since sliced bread "Man" all make this album essential, more than less.
+The New York bass-less trio The Yeah Yeah Yeahs threw some stuff from their previous EP Machine into the mix here on their full-length debut Fever to Tell, and it is all uniquely unified by Karen O's punk-heroine squawk and Nick Zinner's colorful guitar and keyboard playing.
+Many of the songs are wrapped up quickly, and the entire band plays and sounds as if they are trying to blow the roof off of CBGBs, making everything as exciting as it is interesting on paper.
+"Black Tongue", "Tick", the odd ballads "Maps", "Modern Romance", "Cold Light", and one of the greatest things since sliced bread "Man" all make this essential.

 282. Fleetwood Mac (1975) - Fleetwood Mac

-It's crazy now to think that Fleetwood Mac had nine albums out before Lindsey Buckingham and Stevie Nicks joined them.
-The Mac had been going in the polished, soft-rock direction they embrace fully here for a few albums and Christie McVie had been around since 1971's Future Games, but with Nicks and Buckingham on board, the hits were ready to fly.
-Nicks' scored with "Rhiannon" and "Landslide" and McVie with "Say That You Love Me", leaving Buckingham to open things up with "Monday Morning" and show off his virtuoso level guitar playing with his McVie co-write "World Turning".
-Before everybody started fucking and breaking-up with everybody else and making even BETTER music, they were already winning.
+It is crazy now to think that Fleetwood Mac had nine albums out before Lindsey Buckingham and Stevie Nicks joined them.
+The Mac had been going in the polished, soft-rock direction which they embrace fully here for a few albums, and Christie McVie had been around since 1971's Future Games.
+Yet with Nicks and Buckingham on board, the hits were ready to fly.
+Nicks scored with "Rhiannon" and "Landslide", and McVie with "Say That You Love Me", leaving Buckingham to open things up with "Monday Morning" and show off his virtuoso level guitar playing on his McVie co-write "World Turning".
+Before everybody started fucking and breaking-up with everybody else on gallons of cocaine and then making even BETTER music, they were already winning.

 281. Parallels (1991) - Fates Warning

-Working for the first time with Rush producer Terry Brown, Fates Warning delivered their strongest outing with Parallels.
-James LaBrie does some noticeable guest vocals on "Life in Still Water" a year before Dream Theater's Images and Words dropped, briefly helping out Fates frontman Ray Alder who scarcely needs it.
-Pretty much everything that Fates does incredibly well they do here, with every riff not being in 4/4, Mark Zonder's mega-complex, yet never distracting drumming, and technical guitar playing that exists more in the song compositions themselves than in dazzling leads.
+Working for the first time with Rush producer Terry Brown, Fates Warning delivered their strongest outing Parallels.
+James LaBrie does some noticeable guest vocals on "Life in Still Water" a year before Dream Theater's Images and Words dropped, briefly helping out Fates frontman Ray Alder who scarcely needs such assistance.
+Everything that Fates does well they do here, with every riff not being in 4/4, Mark Zonder's mega-complex yet always tasteful drumming, and Jim Matheos' technical guitar playing that exists more in the song compositions than in dazzling leads.
 Take "The Eleventh Hour" as but one fantastic example.

 280. Exit Planet Dust (1995) - The Chemical Brothers